derykmakgill/511/_posts/2020-01-17-btc-price-cap.md

 While it's obviously true that scarcity and demand can cause prices to increase for gold, oil and other commodities, this does not necessarily always hold true for the BTC chain of Bitcoin because BTC is (now) fundamentally different than gold and oil.

-The reason is acutally quite simple and since it was implicit in my original Tweet about this, I'm surprised so many missed it.
+The reason is actually quite simple and since it was implicit in my original Tweet about this, I'm surprised so many missed it.

 <figure class="side" data-url="https://i.insider.com/5a4587124aa6b526008b757e?width=2500&format=jpeg&auto=webp">
   <a href="https://i.insider.com/5a4587124aa6b526008b757e?width=2500&format=jpeg&auto=webp" target="_blank">